 Figure 2.
 SDR-Stick

 With this affordable setup, various signal processing can be achieved.
 RDS and FM stereo radio are some of the main features of FM broadcasting.
 This high frequency (HF) receiver could also be used as digital video broadcast receiver.
-The university of Strathclyde, Glasgow-Scotland, is known as one of the biggest software developers in this field.
-The institute engineered a new algorithm to transmit RDS [6].
-Many of these methods, like the costas loop and the sequence of timming recovery have been used in my work.
+The University of Strathclyde, Glasgow-Scotland, is known as one of the biggest software developers in this field – which?.
+The institute – which? engineered a new algorithm to transmit RDS [6].
+Many methods such as the costas loop and the sequence of timming recovery have been used in my work.

 AIM OF THIS PAPER

-In this paper I want to elaborate the application of this broadcast system.
+In this paper I elaborate the application of this broadcast system to..?.
 How it’s utilized now and how it can be utilized in our growing society.
-Furthermore, I want to point out the impact these applications have in the current economy.
+Furthermore, I want to point out the impact these applications have in the current economy – see before: which?
+What can be learned from discussing the implications?
+What's the point here?
+Make it clear, already here before you do it.
 The transmission standard Blaupunkt developed in the early eighties has since been adapted into modern technologies.
 Additional experiments should reflect the versatility of the standard.

 BACKGROUND OF RDS

 In the early eighties, blaupunkt tried to develop a fast and cheap communication standard for radios.
-Blaupunkt focused on music information, any radio should be able to receive RDS signals [9].
-The audio engineer’s reference book (1984) released the first RDS specification.
-These included following information [10]:
+Blaupunkt focused on music information – you can't connect sentences by commas - , any radio should be able to receive RDS signals [9].
+The audio engineer’s reference book (authors!
+1984) released the first RDS specification, including the following [10]:

 List of Alternative Frequencies (AF): Stereo Audio needs this feature to obtain the nearest transmitter mast

 Clock Time and date (CT): Time and date synchronization feature.